Thank you for sending your enquiry! One of our team members will contact you shortly.

 - MongoDB Task: Creating complex queries with data aggregation.

-- Distributed Transactions Task
+- Task: Distributed Transactions

 - Practical exercise: Implementing distributed transactions using patterns such as Two-Phase Commit (2PC) or Saga.

-- Data Recovery After Failures and Backups
+- Data Recovery and Backups

-- Patterns Last-Writer-Wins, Vector Clocks, CRDT.
+- Patterns like Last-Writer-Wins, Vector Clocks, CRDT.

 - Strategies for data recovery after failures.